 Even if the accident did not cause severe damage to your vehicle, you should call 911.
 A 911 call ensures that the police and emergency services arrive as quickly as possible.
 The police will conduct a thorough investigation to document how the collision occurred.
-The insurance adjuster will review the police report before making an settlement offer.
+Additionally, the insurance adjuster will review the police report before making a settlement offer.

 Get the truck driver’s information.

 Ask for the truck driver’s name and personal contact information.
 Get the name of the driver’s employer and the employer’s contact info.
 Also, ask for the name of the trucker’s auto insurance carrier and policy number.

 If one or more witnesses stuck around to help after the crash, ask for their names, addresses, phone numbers, and emails.
 Your semi-truck accident lawyer will want to contact witnesses soon and obtain their recorded statements.

 Take pictures and videos of vehicle damage.
 If there are marks on the road, try and take pictures of those, as well.
 Skid marks can demonstrate what the truck driver did just before the crash.

 It is important to notify your auto insurance company about the crash as soon as possible.